kendzi/kendzi3d/INSTALLATION.md

 * restart JOSM

-* optional JOSM sources and kendzi-math sources can be download but they are not required to run application
+* optional sources for JOSM and kendzi-math can be download.
+But they are not required to compile and run application